 3. Show Them, Don’t Tell Them

-One of the biggest mistakes new agents in luxury markets make is “screening” their leads.
+One of the biggest mistakes new agents make is waiting around the office all day for the “perfect lead” and dumping everyone else into crummy drip campaigns.
 Is your phone ringing off the hook?
 Are you so busy that you can’t be bothered to meet someone who might net you six figures or more in commissions over the next few years?
 Of course not.

 4. Research Your Market & the Economy, Constantly